 2.1 Overview

-In this section, we explain the user interface design by first providing some typical user stories to guide how users can use this app.
+In this chapter, we explain the user interface design by first providing a list of features this app offers through some usage scenarios.
 We then describe in detail some use cases to clarify the UI/UX flow for the main features of the app.
 We end this section with some mockups to show the look and feel of the app.

-2.2 User Stories
+2.2 Features Lists

 The below stories highlight some features that ClosetStylist has achieved: